 MIFUMI also independently manages The Haven, a purpose built domestic violence shelter in Tororo and the very first of its kind in Uganda.

 The idea of a women’s domestic violence shelter is still new in Ugandan culture.
 Many times when women are beaten, they run to their parents and relatives for refuge.
 These relatives invariably send them back to their abusive spouses because they cannot afford to refund bride price or because leaving a relationship is seen as not just the woman’s failing but the family’s by extension as well.
 A shelter serves to break this cycle of violence to give women respite from abuse.

 The shelters are considered safe spaces for women experiencing violence and are women only spaces.
 They have provided refuge to more than 1000 women.

 Legal Aid is one of the services MIFUMI provides as part of both response and prevention of violence against women.
 MIFUMI uses the Charitable Model with regard to legal aid: with this model, legal services-assistance and representation is provided free of charge by various service providers.
 MIFUMI provides comprehensive legal aid services through a wide range of legal aid service providers, as well as a team of in-house lawyers who are qualified to offer legal opinion and support survivors through the legal process.
-The legal aid service may include, but may not be limited to; legal advice, drafting legal and court documents, Alternative dispute resolution (ADR), General court representation/litigation including individual representation before court, tribunal and Dispute Resolution, Systematic advocacy – challenging discriminatory practices and laws by advocating for change/reform in both policy and practice for lasting impact in favour of the marginalised, underprivileged and vulnerable as well as public education and outreach.
+The legal aid service may include, but may not be limited to; legal advice, drafting legal and court documents, alternative dispute resolution (ADR), general court representation/litigation including individual representation before court, tribunal and dispute resolution, systematic advocacy.
+We are challenging discriminatory practices and laws by advocating for change or reform in both policy and practice for lasting impact in favour of the marginalised, underprivileged and vulnerable as well as public education and outreach.